opengauss-mirror/docs/content/en/docs/Developerguide/create-role.md

 -   **IN ROLE**

     Lists one or more existing roles to which the new role will be immediately added as a new member.
-You are not advised to set this parameter.
+It is not recommended.

 -   **IN GROUP**

     Specifies an obsolete spelling of  **IN ROLE**.
-You are not advised to set this parameter.
+It is not recommended.

 -   **ROLE**